davehedengren/scripture-maze/README.md

 # The Strait and Narrow Way

 A maze game about finding the strait and narrow path, built with Python.
-Available in both desktop (Pygame) and web (Flask) versions!
+Web-based version perfect for Replit hosting!

 ## How to Play